Carbamate: CO_{2} capture by ribulose 1,5-bisphosphate carboxylase

 Perhaps the most prevalent carbamate is the one involved in the capture of CO_{2} by plants.
 This process is necessary for their growth.
 The enzyme ribulose 1,5-bisphosphate carboxylase/oxygenase (RuBisCO) fixes a molecule of carbon dioxide as phosphoglycerate in the Calvin cycle.
 At the active site of the enzyme, a Mg^{2+} ion is bound to glutamate and aspartate residues as well as a lysine carbamate.
 The carbamate is formed when an uncharged lysine side chain near the ion reacts with a carbon dioxide molecule from the air (not the substrate carbon dioxide molecule), which then renders it charged, and, therefore, able to bind the Mg^{2+} ion.

 Carbamate formation is a critical step in the formation of biomass from atmospheric carbon dioxide.

+Other biosynthetic pathways

+Carbamoyl phosphate is a carbamate mixed anhydride that is an intermediate in the urea cycle and the biosynthesis of pyrimidines.
+5-carboxyamino-1-(5-phospho-D-ribosyl)imidazole (N^{5}-CAIR), a carbamate derivative of aminoimidazole, is an intermediate in the biosynthesis of inosine.
+Both carbamates are produced via reaction of \sNH2 groups with carboxyphosphate (HO\sC(O)\sOPO3(2-)).

 Applications

 Synthesis of urea

 Although not usually isolated as such, the salt ammonium carbamate is produced on a large scale as an intermediate in the production of the commodity chemical urea from ammonia and carbon dioxide.